 Here's the part the internet gets wrong.
 Five major agencies — IARCInternational Agency for Research on Cancer, the NTPNational Toxicology Program, the EPAUnited States Environmental Protection Agency, California Proposition 65, and the EU — have all assessed or reviewed SLS and none classify it as carcinogenic.
 It is not classified as a mutagen, a reproductive toxicant, or an endocrine disruptor Bondi et al. 2015.
 No peer-reviewed study has ever demonstrated estrogenic or anti-androgenic activity from SLS.
 Five agencies, zero carcinogenicity findings — the internet found a reason to worry anyway.

 Most of the fear traces to a name confusion.
 SLESSodium laureth sulfate — a chemically distinct surfactant produced by ethoxylation.
-Can contain trace 1,4-dioxane as a manufacturing contaminant. — sodium laureth sulfate — is a different molecule made by ethoxylating lauryl alcohol.
+Can contain trace 1,4-dioxane as a manufacturing contaminant. — sodium laureth sulfate — is a different molecule, made by ethoxylating lauryl alcohol.
 That manufacturing step can leave behind trace 1,4-dioxaneAn IARC Group 2B probable carcinogen.
 A byproduct of ethoxylation — the process used to make SLES but not SLS.
 Removable by vacuum stripping during manufacture., an IARC Group 2B probable carcinogen.
 SLS is not ethoxylated and does not carry this contamination risk.
 One letter apart in the name.
 Different chemistry.
 Different hazard profile.
-The cancer scare that follows SLS around belongs to a different molecule.
+The cancer scare that follows SLS around belongs to a different molecule — and even there, the concern is the byproduct, not the surfactant.

 - Not ethoxylated